How to create a sales plan that actually drives results

 New product/service plan

 If your organization plans to launch a new product or service in the near future, it’s probably ideal to create a sales plan around that debut.
-This will help your team properly track revenue, understand subsequent growth, and identify areas of strengths and weaknesses.
+This will help your team properly track revenue, understand subsequent growth, and identify areas of strength and weakness.

 Your sales plan acts as your team’s guiding light for developing a clear, effective strategy.
 Effective planning aligns sales and marketing, helps teams progress and performance, and improves seller engagement, motivation, and productivity.
 But the various moving pieces of a strong sales plan require the support of an intelligent system of action.

-Outreach’s Sales Execution Platform reduces the time-consuming, manual activities typically associated with sales planning.
-As the only AI-powered Sales Execution Platform, Outreach unlocks seller productivity to create more pipeline and close more deals.
+Outreach’s AI Revenue Workflow Platform reduces the time-consuming, manual activities typically associated with sales planning.
+As the only AI Revenue Workflow Platform, Outreach unlocks seller productivity to create more pipeline and close more deals.

 Related